 By Architecture, however, Naegele means “good building,” regardless of whether or not that which is built was designed by an architect or whether, in fact, it is a habitable structure or even a building at all.
 Most entries in this guide are concerned either with vernacular works that are habitable tools—barns, corncribs, ventilator machines, silos—or with built works that are not really buildings at all: billboards, bridges, murals, graveyards, landscapes, wind turbines and water towers.
 Only brings irony to the title, rendering questionable the assumption it asserts and initiating debate within an otherwise matter-of-fact description.
 Its inclusion in the title predicts the book’s mildly contentious, but always utterly practical, nature.

-How to Order the Book
+How Do I Order the Book?

 You can also order the book through Amazon, but even then it will ship directly from Culicidae Press.

 Daniel Naegele brings together an acute visual sensibility with serious archival research and original, often surprising insights engaging the reader in a way that few architectural historians do.
 Both the photos and the written descriptions are pure delight, showing not only Naegele’s deep knowledge of the architecture and material culture of the state, but also his marvelous and admittedly idiosyncratic sensibility… It’s exactly the kind of book I would purchase should I plan a trip to Iowa.